-The Project Details tab summarizes assembly time, the parameters used in constructing a contig, and each stage in the progress of an assembly, as well as the median pair distance and standard deviation for each set of a given sized pair library in an assembly.
-Project Details is one of three Project Report views that may be available, depending on the assembly type that is currently open.
+Project Details summarizes assembly time, the parameters used in constructing a contig, and each stage in the progress of an assembly, as well as the median pair distance and standard deviation for each set of a given sized pair library in an assembly.
+Project Details is one of four Project Report views that may be available, depending on the assembly type that is currently open.
+For information on accessing or performing tasks in this view, see Project Report view.